 National Autism Programme, cross cutting themes:

 - We have developed a Learning Disability and Autism programme research strategy, to ensure that good quality research and innovation underpins everything we do

-- We have established a data and informatics working group, which will underpin the autism workstreams aimed at improving the availability, quality and completeness of autism data
+- We have established a data and informatics working group, which will underpin the work of the autism team aimed at improving the availability, quality and completeness of autism data

 - The demand for autism services continues to rise, requiring a workforce which is fit for the future.
 Identifying the workforce required and their training needs is essential and we are working with Health Education England to explore the opportunities for workforce development